-Definitions 1 About the Program 5 What is the Purpose of the Outpatient Hospital Services Program?
+Definitions 1 About the Program What is the purpose of the outpatient hospital services program?
 How does the agency pay for outpatient hospital services?
-Payment method determination 6 Outpatient prospective payment system (OPPS) payment calculation 6 Packaged (bundled) services 7 Robotic assisted surgery 7 By report procedures 7 What program limitations are there?
-Medical necessity 8 Outpatient hospital services provided within one calendar day of DRG-paid inpatier admission Outpatient short stay 8 Observation services 9 What are the requirements surrounding admission status?
-12 When is a change in admission status required?
-13 Change from inpatient to outpatient observation admission status 13 Change from outpatient observation to inpatient admission status 14 Change from inpatient or outpatient observation to outpatient admission status 14 Change from outpatient surgery/procedure to outpatient observation or inpatient add mission status 15 Patient dies prior to inpatient admission 15 Authorization 16 What are the general authorization requirements?
-What is "write or fax" prior authorization?
-16 How does the agency process prior authorization requests?
-Does the agency require prior authorization for new drugs?
-18 Specialty Services 19
+How does the agency make the payment method determination?
+What is the outpatient prospective payment system (OPPS) payment calculation?
+What are packaged (bundled) services?
+Does the agency pay separately for robotic assisted surgery?
+When does the agency require a "By Report" for certain procedures?
+What are the program limitations?
+Medical necessity Outpatient hospital services provided within one calendar day of DRG-paid inpadmission Outpatient short stay Observation services What are the requirements surrounding admission status?
+When is a change in admission status required?
+How is a change from inpatient admission status made?
+How is a change from outpatient admission status made?
+How is a change from inpatient or outpatient observation to outpatient admission status made?
+How is a change from outpatient surgery/procedure to outpatient observation or inpatient admission status made?
+14 What if the patient dies prior to inpatient admission?
+Authorization 1.0 What are the general authorization requirements?
+What is "write or fax" prior authorization (PA)?
+How does the agency process prior authorization (PA) requests?
+Does the agency require prior authorization (PA) for new drugs?
+18 Specialty Services 19 What are the requirements for providing sleep studies?
+19 What are the facility requirements?
+19 What does the agency cover for clients that are 21 years of age and older?